Frequently Asked Questions

 Arrange times with the venue in advance of setting up.

-You will have worked out the times you are setting up before the event.
+You should have worked out the times you are setting at the venue, before the event.

-Many venues will need setting up on the morning of Saturday 19 July, before the Trail opens at 11 am.
+Many venues will need setting up on the morning of Saturday 18 July, before the Art Trail opens at 11 am.

 Remember to bring with you:

-You should be present for both days, and there to engage with visitors to the Trail.
+You should be present for both days, and there to engage with visitors to the Art Trail.

 In either case, please do not leave your exhibit absent without making prior arrangements.